If you have been researching VPN software, you have certainly stumbled upon the word encryption.

 Supported OS: It is supported on Windows OS, iOS (manual), Android, Mac OS X, and more.

-Speed: OpenVPN has high speed.
+Speed: OpenVPN has a high speed.
 It can maintain fast velocity across long distances.

 Ports: Though we did not address the ports for the other protocols, we would like to for OpenVPN.
 OpenVPN can connect with port TCP 443, which is helpful when evading censorship in very restrictive countries.